-Preliminary Screening
+5.6 Preliminary Screening

 The competent person will test the sample using the disposable drug testing kit.
 If the sample proves to be negative then the procedure will be terminated, the sample disposed of and the result recorded as being negative.
-If the sample proves to be positive then further samples will be taken in order to undergo further analysis by the Company approved laboratory.
+If the sample proves to be positive, then further samples will be taken in order to undergo further analysis by the Company approved laboratory.

-Confirmatory Analysis
+5.7 Confirmatory Analysis

-If the sample proves to be positive then a laboratory confirmation is required, this consists of splitting the sample into two vials which are uniquely labelled and sealed with tamper evident seals.
-The two sample vials will be sent to the Company approved laboratory for confirmatory analysis.
+If the sample proves to be positive then a laboratory confirmation is required, this consists of splitting the sample into two vials or two new sample slides, if fingerprint testing, which are uniquely labelled and sealed with tamper evident seals.
+The two sample vials / slides will be sent to the Company approved laboratory for confirmatory analysis.

-The Laboratory will firstly ensure that the sample vials have not been tampered with to confirm the "Chain of Custody" procedure has been followed.
-One of the sample vials is then opened for laboratory preliminary analysis to exclude adulteration and then the sample is subject to extensive analysis to screen for the range of drugs using immunoassay techniques.
-The second sample vial will be retained in storage by the Laboratory for reference purposes.
+The Laboratory will firstly ensure that the sample vials /slides have not been tampered with to confirm the "Chain of Custody" procedure has been followed.
+One of the sample vials /slides is then opened for laboratory preliminary analysis to exclude adulteration and then the sample is subject to extensive analysis to screen for the range of drugs using immunoassay techniques.
+The second sample vial / slide will be retained in storage by the Laboratory for reference purposes.

-If the Company approved laboratory immunoassay tests prove positive then specific methods are then used to determine the sample contents (these being liquid or Gas Chromatography and Mass Spectrometry).
+If the Company approved laboratory immunoassay tests prove positive, then specific methods are then used to determine the sample contents (these being liquid or Gas Chromatography and Mass Spectrometry).
 These methods are used as part of the confirmatory analysis procedure.

-Reporting of Results and Medical Review
+5.8 Reporting of Results and Medical Review

 All stages of the analysis are carefully monitored by the Company approved laboratory toxicologists.
-Once the results are known then they will be reported to the Medical Review Officer, who will interpret the results of the analysis, which will be subsequently confidentially reported to the relevant Council representative.
+Once the results are known then they will be reported to the Medical Review Officer, who will interpret the results of the analysis, which will be subsequently confidentially reported to the HR Team.